lnguyenh/aoc-python/README.md

       return ....
 ```

+### Tree pruning
+Day 19 is an example of DFS with playing with conditions to reduce the possibility space.

 ### Maybe worth looking at some day
 - Interval tree concept: https://en.wikipedia.org/wiki/Interval_tree
 - Graph words/things/links for inspiration if stuck some day, or to make some libraries from: